-- If Camera Connect is already installed, select [Do not display] and press < (a)>. - If Camera Connect is not installed, select [Android] or [iOS] on the screen on the left, scan the displayed QR code with the smartphone, then access Google Play or the App Store and install Camera Connect. - The screen on the left will appear and pairing will start.
+- installed, select [Do not display] and - If Camera Connect is not installed. select [Android] or [iOS] on the screen on the left, scan the displayed QR code with the smartphone, then access Google Play or the App Store and install Camera Connect. - The screen on the left will appear and pairing will start.